saul-l/REAPER-Bits-and-bobs/README.md

 - Naming tool, which makes it easy to name multiple regions at once and allows using custom word lists

 **Split and Keep Fade Curves**
 - Does exactly what name implies.
-I got tired of split working how I wanted it to work
+I got tired of split not working how I wanted it to work